rancher/opni-docs/docs/setup/setup-grafana-dashboard.md

 ---
 The Opni system supports an experimental version of metric anomaly detection service.
 To start get insights from it, its Grafana dashboard needs to be setup as follow:

-1. Navigate to Grafana and login.
-For Rancher monitoring user, the username/password is `admin/prom-operator`, otherwise it's likely to be `admin/admin`
+1. Navigate to Grafana and log in.
+For a Rancher Monitoring user, the default username/password is `admin/prom-operator`.
+Otherwise, it is likely to be `admin/admin`.
-2. [Add Elasticsearch as a datasource](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/#add-a-data-source), and fillin these fields with following values:
+2. [Add Elasticsearch as a Data Source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/#add-a-data-source), and fill in these fields with following values:
 ```
 URL: https://opni-es-client.opni.svc:9200
 Basic Auth: enable